AnyLogic

 • In the Projects view, click Truck.

-• On the Truck agent type’s Properties view, expand the Dimensions and movement section.
+• On the Truck agent type’s Properties view, click the arrow to expand the Dimensions and movement section.

 • Clear the Rotate animation towards movement check box.